KwonCheulJin/leetcode/0088-merge-sorted-array/README.md

 <strong>Output:</strong> [1]
 <strong>Explanation:</strong> The arrays we are merging are [] and [1].
 The result of the merge is [1].
 Note that because m = 0, there are no elements in nums1.
-The 0 is just there to ensure the merge result can fit in nums1.
+The 0 is here to ensure the merge result can fit in nums1.
 </pre>

 <p>&nbsp;</p>